 At a certain stage of development, each team is coming to the stage where the members have already got used to each other, they make good products, and everything they do is great, but they must move on.
 And here comes the time of lean production.
-The team begins to improve existing processes to reduce or even get rid of the loss of time, resources, and so on.
+The team begins to improve existing processes to reduce or even get rid of the loss of time, resources, etc.

 And this is where the problems arise in the automation of processes to save the time of highly qualified teams of QA and DEV on more complex tasks requiring direct human intervention.
 This is a separate big topic, but today we want to talk only about the small piece - Test Automation.